MicrosoftDocs/altspace-vr/altspace-vr/getting-started/linking-microsoft-account.md

 # Linking your Microsoft account

-spaceVR now supports Microsoft Account integration.
-Microsoft Accounts let you access your favorite Microsoft products and services with just one login.
+AltspaceVR now supports [Microsoft Account integration]((https://account.microsoft.com/account)).
+Having a Microsoft Account let you access your favorite Microsoft products and services with a single login.
 From Office and Windows to Xbox and Minecraft, your Microsoft Account connects you to the files, photos, people, and content you care about most.
-You can learn more about Microsoft Accounts here.

-Microsoft Account integration in AltspaceVR will roll out in phases.
-It is currently available for preview and testing as an Early Access* feature.
-Learn more about the roll out process and Microsoft Account integration on our blog.
-Below is a step-by-step guide for linking your AltspaceVR account and your Microsoft Account.
-You should only need to complete the account-linking process once.
+Microsoft Account integration in AltspaceVR will roll out in phases and is currently optionally available for all AltspaceVR account holders.
+You can learn more about the roadmap and Microsoft Account integration on our [blog](https://altvr.com/microsoft-account-integration).

+We've compiled a step-by-step guide for linking your AltspaceVR account and your Microsoft Account.
+You'll only need to complete the account-linking process once.
 After that, the system will remember you.

 ## How To Link Accounts:

-To begin you will need a Microsoft Account.
+To start, you'll need a Microsoft Account.
 You can [create a new Microsoft Account](https://signup.live.com/?lic=1) or use an existing one you already have.
-At this time you will also need to be opted into the Early Access Program.
-You can opt in to the Early Access Program anytime by launching AltspaceVR and navigating to the **MAIN MENU> SETTINGS > GENERAL > Participate in Early Access Program**.
-You may also opt-out of the Early Access Program anytime.
+You'll also need to opt into the Early Access Program by launching AltspaceVR and navigating to the **MAIN MENU> SETTINGS > GENERAL > Participate in Early Access Program**.
+You can opt-in or out of the Early Access Program at any time.

 ![AltspaceVR settings window open with general setting highlighted]()